vovan47/miix310/README.md

 Device specs: https://www.lenovo.com/us/en/tablets/windows-tablets/miix-series/Ideapad-Miix-310/p/88EMMX30692

-It is no available anymore, but they released a MIIX-320 which is pretty much the same.
+It is not available anymore, but they released a MIIX-320 which is pretty much the same.

 Device has Intel Atom X5 Z8350 Processor.